webex/dataSourceSchemas/Services/VoiceVirtualAgent/5397013b-7920-4ffc-807c-e8a3e0a18f43/Proto/Docs/byova_common.md

 <a name="com-cisco-wcc-ccai-media-v1-VirtualAgentInfo"></a>

 ### VirtualAgentInfo
-Represents the virtual agent information
+Represents the virtual agent information sent as part of ListVirtualAgent response

 | Field | Type | Label | Description |